Tanessha/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ## Name: Tanessha Kannan
 ## RegisterNumber:  23006086
-## Experiment no: 1- Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
+## Experiment No: 1- Study of basic digital IC s and verification of truth tables for different logic gates realization
 ##  AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.